daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 ### Resolving Ambiguity
 - If a grammar can be made unambiguous at all, it is usually made unambiguous through **layering**

+### Abstract Syntax Trees
+- A parse tree is a **concrete syntax tree**; it shows exactly how the text was derived
+- A more useful structure is an **abstract syntax tree**, which retains only the essential structure of the input
 ## Semantic Analysis

 ## IR Generation